zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 We’re getting a fresh start on this episode – a new  opportunity to do things differently.
 Nico in the dialogue says he’s moving to Atlanta.
 Atlanta is a city in the state of Georgia, in the southeast part of the U.S. Nico says he wants “a fresh start.”
 Celia is surprised.
-In fact, she says, “Thi s is a surprise.
+In fact, she says, “This is a surprise.
 I thought you were going to stick it out here and try to put the past behind you.”

 “To stick it out” means to continue to do something  even though it is difficult, even though it may be challenging.
 “To put the past  behind you” means to no longer worry about what happened before.
 It can als o mean, sometimes, to no longer do the bad things that you used to do.
 “To p ut the past behind you” means to focus on the future or on what you’re doing righ t now and no longer worry about what you did before.
 Celia thought that Nico was going to put the past behind him and stay here, wherever “here” is in our  dialogue.